thomsonreuters/eessi-as4.net/output/doc/wiki/runtime/getting-started/page.md

 **AS4 .NET Sender** (acts as Access Point A)
 **AS4 .NET Receiver** (acts as Access Point B)

-When we have two instances, we can configure the one for sending and another for receiving.
-When you’re done copying the **Sender/Receiver** folders for the Component Instances; we can continue with the configuration of the two.

 ## Change the HTTP Port of the Receiver Instance

+The two instances both have a `ReceiveAgent` configured that uses a `HttpReceiver`.
+When both the **Sending** and the **Receiving** instance runs on the same machine, it is logical they cannot share the same HTTP endpoint.
+Therefore, the HTTP endpoint of one of the two AS4.NET instances must be modified.
-The two instances having an own `HttpReceiver` in place which can be hosted on a port.
-Default is this `8081`.
-It’s logical that we can’t have to HTTP endpoints on the same port, that’s why you must configure one of the two to another port.
-The samples are made so that the **Receiver** instance is on port 9090 and the **Sender** on port 8081.
+The samples that are present in the package assume that the Receiver instance listens on port 9090 and the Sender listens on port 8081.

-This can be configured in the **AS4 .NET** Receiver `.\config\settings.xml` in the Receive Agent’s HTTP Receiver.
-In the settings of this receiver, change the port to `9090`.
+Therefore, modify the HTTP receiver in the `.\config\settings.xml` of the **AS4.NET Receiver** so that port 9090 is used.

 Note that there are two agents defined in the settings.xml file that use a HttpReceiver: